-Section 86 of Workers Compensation Act [Cap.
-263] requires that all assets of the Fund from time to time as the Board may consider necessary, but in any event at the interval of not more than three years, be valued by an actuary appointed by the Board to determine the sufficiency of the Fund.
+Section 86 of Workers Compensation Act, Cap.
+263 requires that all assets of the Fund from time to time as the Board may consider necessary, but in any event at the interval of not more than three years, be valued by an actuary appointed by the Board to determine the sufficiency of the Fund.
 The Fund started its operations on 1 July 2015.
 The Fund has started paying benefit with effect from 1 July 2016.
-Actuarial valuation was completed as at 30 June 2018.
-The summary disclosure of the present value of long-term liabilities is in note 42.
+Actuarial valuation using the data for the financial year ended 30 June 2022 was completed on 31 July 2023.
+The summary disclosure of the present value of long-term liabilities is in part 2.27 of the Report by those Charged with Governance.